-Element 1.1: Examples of evidence for element 1.1 may include, but are not limited to, the method(s) of management for the Transient Cyber Asset(s).
-This can be included as part of the Transient Cyber Asset plan(s), part of the documentation related to authorization of Transient Cyber Asset(s) Owned or Managed by the Responsible Entity or part of a security policy.

-Element 1.2: Examples of evidence for element 1.2 may include, but are not limited to, documentation from asset management systems, human resource management systems, forms or spreadsheets that shows authorization of Transient Cyber Asset(s) Owned or Managed by the Responsible Entity.
-The documentation must identify the Transient Cyber Asset, individually or by group of Transient Cyber Asset(s) along with the authorized users, either individually or by group or role, the authorized locations, either individually or by group and the authorized uses associated with what is necessary to perform business functions.

-Element 1.3: Examples of evidence for element 1.3 may include, but are not limited to, documentation of the method(s) used to mitigate security vulnerabilities such as security patch management implementation, the use of live operating systems, system hardening practices or other method(s) to mitigate security vulnerability.
+- Element Section 1.1: Examples of evidence for element Section 1.1 may include, but are not limited to, the method(s) of management for the Transient Cyber Asset(s).
+This can be included as part of the Transient Cyber Asset plan(s), part of the documentation related to authorization of Transient Cyber Asset(s) Owned or Managed managed by the Responsible Entity or part of a security policy. - Element Section 1.2: Examples of evidence for element Section 1.2 may include, but are not limited to, documentation from asset management systems, human resource management systems, or forms or spreadsheets that shows authorization of Transient Cyber Asset(s) Owned or Managed managed by the Responsible Entity.
+Alternatively, this can be documented in the overarching plan document.
+The documentation must identify the Transient Cyber Asset, individually or by group of Transient Cyber Asset(s) along with the authorized users, either individually or by group and the authorized uses associated with what is necessary to perform business functions. - Element Section 1.3: Examples of evidence for element Section 1.3 may include, but are not limited to, documentation of the method(s) used to mitigate security software vulnerabilities posed by unpatched software such as security patch management implementation, the use of live operating systems from readonly media, system hardening practices or other method(s) to mitigate the security software vulnerability posed by unpatched software.
 Evidence can be from change management systems, automated patch management solutions, procedures or processes associated with using live operating systems, or procedures or processes associated with system hardening practices.
+If a Transient Cyber Asset does not have the capability to use method(s) that mitigate the risk from unpatched software, evidence may include documentation by the vendor or Responsible Entity that identifies that the Transient Cyber Asset does not have the capability.
+If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability. - Element Section 1.4: Examples of evidence for element Section 1.4 may include, but are not limited to, documentation of the method(s) used to mitigate the introduction of malicious code such as antivirus software and processes for managing signature or pattern updates, application whitelisting practices, processes to restrict communication, or other method(s) to mitigate the introduction of malicious code.
+If a Transient Cyber Asset does not have the capability to use method(s) that mitigate the introduction of malicious code, evidence may include documentation by the vendor or Responsible Entity that identifies that the

+Transient Cyber Asset does not have the capability.
 If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability.

-Element 1.4: Examples of evidence for element 1.4 may include, but are not limited to, documentation of the method(s) used to mitigate malicious code such as antivirus software and processes for managing signature or pattern updates, application whitelisting practices, processes to restrict communication, or other method(s) to mitigate the introduction of malicious code.
-If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability.

-Element 1.5: Examples of evidence for element 1.5 may include, but are not limited to documentation through policies or procedures of the method(s) to restrict physical access; method(s) of the full-disk encryption solution along with the authentication protocol; method(s) of the multi-factor authentication solution; method(s) of the theft recovery tools; or documentation of other method(s) to mitigate the risk of unauthorized use.
+Element Section 1.5: Examples of evidence for element Section 1.5 may include, but are not limited to, documentation through policies or procedures of the method(s) to restrict physical access; method(s) of the full-disk encryption solution along with the authentication protocol; method(s) of the multi-factor authentication solution; method(s) of the theft recovery tools; or documentation of other method(s) to mitigate the risk of unauthorized use.
 If a Transient Cyber Asset is unable to perform any of the capabilities, evidence may include system documentation developed by the vendor or Responsible Entity that identifies why the Transient Cyber Asset cannot perform the capability.